Literacy

 Reading, writing, vocabulary acquisition and oracy are the key priorities for literacy at Harris Academy Merton.
 For a piece of text to be fully understood, 95% of the words must be known to the reader.
 However, only around 2000 words make up 80% of our spoken language.
 We therefore explicitly teach key words to students across the curriculum and have a structured approach to talk in the classroom to develop students’ language through SPEAK.

-All students at Harris Academy Merton take part in weekly Drop Everything and Read (DEAR) during tutor time.
-Year 7 tutor groups read a set text as a tutor group.
-Texts read include Boy 87, Hacker, Sawbones, Liccle Bit, Windrush Child, October October and Ghost Boys.
-Students in Year 8-11 in vertical tutor groups read their own book from home or the school library.
+All students at Harris Academy Merton take part in weekly literacy sessions during tutor time.
+Year 7 tutor groups read a set text as a tutor group, including Boy 87, Hacker, Sawbones, October October and Ghost Boys.
+Students in Years 8-11 in vertical tutor groups read excerpts from a variety of both fiction and non-fiction, each thematically linked to all subjects studied around the school.

 The Library

-The School library is open from 7.45am-3.45pm each day, and has over 11,000 books.
+The school library is open from 7.45am-3.45pm each day, and has over 11,000 books.
 Students can use the library before school, at break and lunch times and after school.
-All students in Year 7 and 8 have an English lesson in the Library weekly, taking part in the Accelerated Reader Programme.
+All students in Year 7 and 8 have an English lesson in the library weekly, taking part in the Accelerated Reader Programme.
 This matches students’ reading age to books which will accelerate their reading ability.
+Students then complete their ‘Reading Journals’ with a weekly update of their book.
+The library is part of our inter-faculty competition, where students earn faculty points with their book borrowing.
+Termly competitions our run by the Librarian, thematically linked to key events in the world.
+Students are rewarded with a book of their choosing.

 - Oxford Owl - expert advice, educational resources and free eBooks to support children's learning at home, from Oxford University Press.